shephertz/App42-Tic-Tac-Toe/README.md

 3. Go to dashboard and create a new game Tic-tac-toe.
 4. If you are already registered, login to [AppHQ] (http://apphq.shephertz.com) console and create an app from App Manager Tab and do step #3 to create a game.
 5. [To use Push Notification see video] (http://www.youtube.com/watch?feature=player_embedded&v=4FtpoRkPuPo).
-6. To use push Notification service in your application go to https://code.google.com/apis/console , create a new project here.
+6. To use push Notification service in your application go to https://code.google.com/apis/console,create a new project here.
 7. Click on services option in Google console and enable Google Cloud Messaging for Android service.
 8. Click on API Access tab and create a new server key for your application with blank server information.
 9. Go to AppHQ console and click on Push Notification and select Android setting in Settings option.